Bradylus/Minecraft/schematics/README.md

 ingredients, you could just correct the corresponding row in the crafter, add the missing ingredients, advance manually a couple of times to check that everything works as expected before starting the machine again.
-The method descibed above are however more reliable.
+The method descibed above is however less error prone.

 If you mess up while refilling, you may end up with multiple items stuck in the dropper lines, and the machine will need to be purged to work again: